 John’s sentence was reduced by the convening authority to 40-years.
 In June 2016, his

-sentence was further reduced to 25 years by the Army Clemency and Parole Board, where he was serving at the United States Disciplinary Barracks at Ft.
-Leavenworth, KS.
+sentence was further reduced to 25 years by the Army Clemency and Parole Board, where he was serving at the United States Disciplinary Barracks at Fort Leavenworth, KS.
 In October 2019, the Army Clemency and Parole Board granted John parole.
 He was released on October 16, 2020.

 SGT DERRICK MILLER

 U.S. Army Sergeant Derrick Miller was convicted of murder and given a life sentence.
 UAP provided support for a civilian attorney to represent Miller for the clemency and parole process.
 After a successful hearing before the Army Clemency & Parole Board, Derrick’s life sentence was reduced to 20 years.
-SGT Miller had a successful parole hearing in February of 2019, and was released from Leavenworth in May of 2019.
+SGT Miller had a successful parole hearing in February of 2019, and was released from Fort Leavenworth in May of 2019.

 Derrick is now working on Capitol Hill.

 On November 15, 2019 President Trump intervened in U.S. Army 1st Lieutenant Clint Lorance‘s case and granted him a Presidential Pardon.
 He was released from Fort Leavenworth prison later that evening and reunited with family after serving more than six years of a nineteen year sentence.